E&O Insurance for Insurance Agents

 - Failure to recommend the proper product

-- Failure to recommend adequate policy limit
+- Failure to recommend adequate policy limits

 - Failure to disclose policy exclusions